 As laid back as the festival weekend is, it actually takes a whole year to plan.
 The volunteer-run festival committee works non-stop to get the final weekend ready to go.
 Donations, local business sponsorship and ticket and beer sales help ensure that the festival go on each year.
 In addition, some of the proceeds go to local elementary school music programs.
 The music festival serves to bring people together in a unique way and promote local food, activities and a community feeling.As much as we are into our community, we are equally into its music.
 We live it.
 We breathe it.
 So keep your calendar open during the 2nd weekend of May each year.
 You don’t want to miss the most amazing music festival and the best weekend in Beaufort!

-The Friday, May 8th event is FREE for all!
+The Friday, May 20th, and Saturday, May 21st, event is FREE for all!

 Beaufort Music Festival (BMF) is a volunteer-run organization working with and in the community to bring tourism and music to Beaufort and to the Crystal Coast.

-The festival takes place on the 2nd weekend in May on Beaufort’s historical downtown waterfront.
+The festival takes place in May on Beaufort’s historical downtown waterfront.
 The town is packed on Friday and Saturday with amazing bands performing for free, food trucks and a fun-filled kid area.

 Locals and tourists alike enjoy the beautiful weather and some pretty great music.
 As laid back as the festival weekend is, it actually takes a whole year to plan.